Shahriyar001/my-third-repo/README.md

-## i just a test project for development
+## it just a test project for development
 ### to run in localhost
 ```
 run live project